burgerindividual/HUDTweaks/README.md

 This mod is still in beta.
 There are plenty of bugs left to fix and plenty of features left to add.
 If you want to report a bug or request a feature, please do so [here](/../../issues).

+This mod does **NOT** require any other mods to function, including Fabric API.

 ![Mod Image](https://i.imgur.com/mkqQKU9.png)

 ------